 This updated glossary, which incorporates definitions from the United Nations Results-Based Management Handbook, was presented as Document CWG-SFP-3/4 to the third meeting of the CWG-SFP.
 During the same meeting, the Russian Federation submitted Document CWG-SFP-3/14 containing comments and a proposal to further update the glossary.
 CWG-SFP members agreed to incorporate all the proposals received and to maintain the glossary as a living document until the draft strategic and financial plans are finalized.

 The table below presents the proposed Glossary of Terms for consideration and agreement by CWG-SFP members, with a view to submitting it to Council 2026 for endorsement.

-ANNEX 3 TO RESOLUTION 71 (REV. BUCHAREST, 2022)
+ANNEX 3 TO RESOLUTION 71 (REV. DOHA, 2026)

 Glossary of terms